ferran9908/GitHub-Repo-Automation/README.md

 # Automate Initializing a new Repository on GitHub

-I found it to be extremely tedious to repeat the same tasks over and over again to create and initialize a **new** repository.
+I found it extremely tedious to repeat the same tasks over and over again to create and initialize a **new** repository.

 To tackle this problem, I wrote a python script using Selenium to navigate through the GitHub page to create and initialize a new Repository for you.